This page explains how Portfield School’s Complaints Procedure operates.

 If you are still unhappy you can write to the Chair of Governors c/o the School to request that your complaint be investigated.
 The Chair of Governors will look at the evidence collected by the Head Teacher and if necessary conduct further investigations to make sure all aspects of your complaint have been thoroughly examined.
 The Chair of Governors will examine both the process and the outcome of your complaint at the earlier stages.
 The Chair of Governors will write to you with a reply.
 Unless there are exceptional circumstances a response will be provided within 21 working days of the complaint reaching Stage 3.

 If you are still unhappy at this stage the Chair of Governors will arrange for a panel to hear your complaint.
 This will comprise three people not directly involved in the matters detailed in your complaint, and one will be independent of the management and running of the school.
 At this meeting, you will be invited to make written and oral representations to the panel and to be accompanied/represented if you wish.
 The panel will communicate their findings and recommendations to you in writing.
 Their findings will be communicated both to the complainant and the person complained about, if relevant.

 We hope that this procedure will limit the number of complaints that become protracted and that it will ensure that all complaints are dealt with efficiently and speedily.
 However, there will be occasions when, despite all stages of the procedures having been followed, the complainant remains dissatisfied.
 If the complainant tries to reopen the same issue, the Chair of the Governing Body is able under this policy to inform them in writing that the procedure has been exhausted and that the matter is now closed.

-If you wish to take your complaint further you may write to the chief executive of Autism Wessex and the complaint will be dealt with under the charity’s formal complaints procedure.
+If you wish to take your complaint further you may write to the Chief Executive Officer of Autism Wessex and the complaint will be dealt with under the Charity’s formal complaints procedure.

 If you continue to feel that your complaint is unresolved you are entitled to complain to the Secretary of State for Education.